 What is an eCopy and where can I find information on the eCopy program for medical device submissions?

 An electronic copy (eCopy) is an electronic version of your medical device submission stored on a compact disc (CD), digital video disc (DVD), or a flash drive.
-Including an eCopy with your submission has been required since January 1, 2013.
+Including an eCopy with your submission has been required since January 1, 2013, and a final rule was issued by FDA on December 13, 2019 requiring medical device premarket submissions to be sent in electronic format, eliminating the need for paper submissions.
 A submission with an eCopy that does not meet the technical standards outlined in the eCopy guidance will be placed on eCopy hold until a valid eCopy is received.

 The following resources will help you in understanding the eCopy program and how to successfully create and submit your eCopy:

 eSubmitter-eCopies Tool - a voluntary tool that formats your eCopy content and allows you to download onto a local drive

 eCopies Validation Module - a voluntary tool that verifies the format of an eCopy you have already developed on your local drive

 If you have additional questions about the eCopy program, please contact the eCopy Program Coordinators at CDRH-eCopyinfo@fda.hhs.gov or 240-402-3717.

 These are current addresses, but please confirm on the FDA website:

 For devices regulated by the Center for Devices and Radiological Health (CDRH):